 Email also remains an effective and inexpensive way to attract and retain guests.
 Consider promoting value-adds to in your pre-arrival emails to increase revenue or sending special offers to your best guests during distressed periods to improve occupancy.

 5. Improve your support for mobile browsing and booking

-Mobile’s kind of a big deal now.
-Maybe you’ve heard.
-But, for most guests, booking on mobile remains a royal pain in the… well, let’s just say it remains challenging.
-OTA’s have invested heavily in usability testing and native apps to improve the situation for many guests.
+Mobile is your guests’ primary digital device.
+But, for far too many guests, booking on mobile remains a royal pain in the… well, let’s just say it remains challenging.
+OTAs have invested heavily in usability testing and native apps to improve the situation for many guests.
 You may not have that same option—and you certainly don’t have the same budget.
 But that doesn’t matter.
 Instead, work with your website and booking engine partners to improve your guests’ mobile experience.
 Review your content on mobile phones and tablets to ensure readability and ease of use.
 And be sure your phone number appears prominently on each page for guests who’d rather call you than wade through a difficult user experience.
 Focus on making it easy for guests to research and book your hotel on mobile and then don’t be surprised when they do just that.

 6. Test and learn.
 And test and learn.
 And test and learn…

 One of the main reasons OTAs have so successfully captured the hearts and minds of travel bookers is their deep commitment to testing.
 The major travel intermediaries don’t just make changes and pray for the best.
 They measure each change to see whether it outperforms current efforts, then repeat the process again and again to continually improve on positive results.